Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

 ### Board Name Conventions

-Evaluation Boards define indirectly
-The device specifies multiple attributes about the target that ranges from the processor architecture to Flash algorithms used for device programming.
-The following syntax is used to specify a device.
+Evaluation Boards define indirectly a device via the related BSP.
+The following syntax is used to specify a `board:` value in the `*.yml` files.

 ```text
 [vendor::] board_name